evalapplydotorg/tblm-private/content/posts/2013-06-23-this-place-can-be-beautiful-again.md

 author: Alex Miller
 category: fiction
-summary: "As this story shows, those who go around shrieking that THERE IS NO SUCH THING AS A FREE LUNCH, have never sat, alone, by the side of a river. "
+summary: "As this story shows, those who go around shrieking that THERE IS NO SUCH THING AS A FREE LUNCH, obviously have never sat, alone, by the side of a river. "
 slug: ?p=20
 tags:
   - Alex